Shop local and support your fellow Aussie - it’s the Australian thing to do, after all.

 9. Let an Aussie entertain you

 There’s no denying that Australians are a talented bunch and our entertainment industry is booming, so you really have no excuse not to watch it.
-Make a point of going out to see an Australian comedian live or watch an Aussie movie like Mad Max: Fury Road, The Dressmaker or Paper Planes.
+Make a point of going out to see an Australian comedian live or watch an Aussie movie like Mad Max: Fury Road, The Dressmaker or Lion.
 They’re all definitely worth the cinematic experience.

 10. Read Australian authors